 Competitive advantage is the ability of the company to have advantages compared to its competitors (Porter, 1985), as well as the utilization of resources and capabilities (Barney, 1991; 2001; Barney and Clark, 2007).
 Competitive advantage can be seen from the cost, product differentiation, and speed point of view (Porter, 1985).
-Based on this view, the indicators used to measure competitive apparatus and capabilities are competitive apparatus.
-Based on this view, the indicators used to measure competitive apparatus were asked questions about the perception of the indicators importance of for companies using a Likert scale of 5 points from point 1 (very unimportant) to 5 points (very important).
+Based on this view, the indicators used to measure competitive advantage refer to the Chenhall (2005) study which is based on Porter.
+Firstly, respondents were asked questions about the perception of the indicators importance of for companies using a Likert scale of 5 points from point 1 (very unimportant) to 5 points (very important).
 Finally, respondents were asked questions about the respondents' perception of their performance compared to competitors by using a Likert scale of 5 points starting from point 1 (significantly below average) up to 5 points (significantly above the average).
 Score items were determined by multiplying indicators of performance and its importance.
 Factor analysis was used to measure competitive advantage view based on Porter (1995); quality/delivery/service, low cost, and flexibility.

-Indicators for competitive advantage was developed by Chenhall (2005), includes: make dependable delivery promise, provide affective after-sales send support, provide fast deliveries, product availability, provide high quality products, make rapid volume and/or product mix changes, make changes in design quickly, provide unique products, customize products to customer needs, low price, and low production cost.
+Indicators for competitive advantage was developed by Chenhall (2005), includes: make dependable delivery promise, provide affective after-sales service and support, provide fast deliveries, product availability, provide high quality products, make rapid volume and/or product mix changes, make changes in design quickly, provide unique products, customize products to customer needs, low price, and low production cost.